leonccao/OnlineJudge-Solutions/Leetcode/README.md

 1. **[WA]** The input maybe `null`.
 "Given two binary trees ..." so `null` is also a binary tree ???
 2. **[RE]** Same as above.

+## 101. Symmetric Tree

+1. Recursive solution: Build another function `mirror(l, r)` to test whether TreeNode l and r and symmetric, and do this recursively.

+2. Iterative solution: Put the inorder traversal in a List or a stack, check if this list/stack is palindrome.